 Physical therapists at the University of Kentucky compared six different hip exercises for the gluteus medius muscle.
 This is a hip abductor (moves the leg away from the body).
 It’s located on the outside of the hip.

-Three of the hip exercises were done without putting weight on the leg.
-Three were done in the standing position while putting full weight on the leg.
+Three of the hip exercises are done without putting weight on the leg.
+Three are done in the standing position while putting full weight on the leg.
 It turns out that the standing weight-bearing hip exercises activate the muscle the most.